salinpaul94/Investing/READING/CFA 2023 L1 V1/Chapter_01.md

   - > [!IMPORTANT]
     > If \$9,500 today and \$10,000 in one year are equivalent in value, then \$10,000 - \$9,500 = \$500 is the required compensation for receiving \$10,000 in one year rather than now.
   - > [!NOTE]
-    > The interest rate - the required compensation stated as a rate of return - is \$500/\$9,500 = 0.0526 or 5.26 percent.
+    > The interest rate - the required compensation stated as a rate of return - is \$500 / \$9,500 = 0.0526 or 5.26 percent.

+- Interest rates can be thought of in three ways.
+  - [ ] First, they can be considered required rates of return - that is, the minimum rate of return an investor must receive in order to accept the investment.
+  - [ ] Second, interest rates can be considered discount rates.
+    - 5.26 percent is that rate at which we discounted the \$10,000 future amount to find its value today.
+    - Thus we use the terms **"interest rate"** and **"discount rate"** almost interchangeably.
+  - [ ] Third, interest rates can be considered opportunity costs.
+  - > [!NOTE]
+    > An **opportunity cost** is the value that investors forgo by choosing a particular course of action.
+In the example, if the party who supplied \$9,500 had instead decided to spend it today, he would have forgone earning 5.26 percent on the money.
+    > So we can view 5.26 percent as the opportunity cost of current consumption.